-- Remove center chute as described previously. - Place attachment clutch in "DISENGAGED" position. - Lower attachment lift lever to its lowest position. - Remove cable (H) by depressing tabs (I) and removing cable end from bracket (J). - Remove mandrel cover (Q) - Remove mower belt from clutch pulley (M). - Dismantle the retainer spring (E) and remove the lever. - Dismantle the retainer spring (A) and remove the lever. - Dismantle the retainer spring (D) and remove the lever.
+- Remove center chute as described previously. - Place attachment clutch in "DISENGAGED" position. - Lower attachment lift lever to its lowest position. - Remove cable (I) by depressing tabs (J) and removing cable end from bracket (K). - Remove mandrel cover (Q) - Remove mower belt from clutch pulley (M). - Dismantle the retainer spring (E) and remove the lever. - Dismantle the retainer spring (A) and remove the lever. - Dismantle the retainer spring (D) and remove the lever. - Remove retainer spring (F) and washer (G) from antisway bar (H).

-IMPORTANT: IF AN ATTACHMENT OTHER THAN THE MOWER DECKIS TO BE MOUNTED ON THE TRACTOR, REMOVE THE FRONT LINKS.
+IMPORTANT: IF AN ATTACHMENT OTHER THAN THE MOWER DECK IS TO BE MOUNTED ON THE TRACTOR, REMOVE THE FRONT LINKS.

-· Slide mower out from under right side of tractor.
+Slide mower out from under right side of tractor.